tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 * `range(int start, int end)`: matches all elements whose indices is between `start` and `end`
 * `even()`, `odd()`: matches only elements at even/odd indices
-* `mod(int m)`: matches only elements whose indices is a multiple of `m` Note that `IntTensor` and `LongTensor` will also implement the `TensorIndex` interface, to allow indexation using rank-0 or rank-1 tensors.
+* `mod(int m)`: matches only elements whose indices is a multiple of `m` Note that `IntTensorData` and `LongTensorData` will also implement the `TensorIndex` interface, to allow indexation using rank-0 or rank-1 tensors.

 Ex: let `tensor` be a 3D matrix on `(x, y, z)`